 Be a News Scout: Network with News and Opinion

 First, a few truths:

-- It is the rare young lawyer or business professional who will succeed, much less survive, without a rich and active professional network.
+- It is the rare lawyer or other business professional who will succeed, much less survive, without a rich and active professional network.

 - Business development is all about people.
 Successful networking and business generation depend in large part on one’s ability to add value and, over time, to become indispensable.

-- Finally, one simple and highly effective method for adding value, especially for the unproven young professional, is to become an effective scout and “curator” — the purveyor of superior information.
-One of the best ways there is to become indispensable.
+- Finally, a simple method for adding value and building visibility is to become an effective news, data and opinion “curator” — the purveyor of superior information.

-Unfortunately, in my experience, no browser, RSS reader or other compilation filters the web’s wealth of data both simply and effectively.
+Unfortunately, no browser, RSS reader or other compilation filters the web’s wealth of data both simply and effectively.

-- For example, even a carefully refined Google search, inevitably algorithm-bound and SEO-slanted, is likely to steer me to the most popular (often banal or shallow) answers, the mainstream view or the potentially inaccurate, though democratic, wiki-response.
+- For example, even a carefully refined algorithm-bound and SEO-slanted Google search will steer me to the most popular (often banal or shallow) answers, the mainstream view or the potentially inaccurate, though democratic, wiki-response.
 If yesterday you published the most comprehensive, current and insightful article on the subject but you do not have a Google favored online presence I will likely not see it, at least not until it is stale.

-My point: My best shot at scooping the targeted news and information I need before it gets stale is to read the links tweeted by the smart, creative, opinionated and occasionally offbeat and relatively unknown thinkers I choose to follow on Twitter, and to follow the niche-Tweets of the top newswire services (who more and more frequently herald breaking news first on Twitter, before posting the actual news stories on their websites).
+My point: My best shot at scooping the targeted news and information I need before it’s obsolete is to read the links tweeted by the smart, creative, opinionated and occasionally offbeat and relatively unknown thinkers I choose to follow on Twitter, and to follow the niche-Tweets of the top newswire services (who more and more frequently herald breaking news first on Twitter, before posting the actual news stories on their websites).